 Its economy is dominated by the service sector and interestingly enough, it is the second wealthiest nation in the world in terms of wealth per adult, right after Switzerland.
 Furthermore, despite being the sixth largest country in the world, it is not as populated as one may imagine it to be – its population is a little over 25 million.
 So, if you are the kind of person who values peace and loves quaint, charming towns, then this country is for you.

 There is not a single active volcano on the continent of Australia.
 Furthermore, if you decide to visit one new beach a day in the country, it will take you more than 25 years to see them all.

 Voting is compulsory in Australia for all residing adults – there is a fine of $72 issued for the non-voters.

-The country is sparsely populated – its population density is just 2.66 persons per square kilometre.
-To put things in perspective, India has a population density of 412 people per square kilometre!
+The country is sparsely populated – its population density is just 2.66 persons per square kilometer.
+To put things in perspective, India has a population density of 412 people per square kilometer!